ietf-wg-cellar/ebml-specification/specification.markdown

 0x4284     | DocTypeExtensionVersion | Described in (#doctypeextensionversion-element)
 0xBF       | CRC-32                  | Described in (#crc-32-element)
 0xEC       | Void                    | Described in (#void-element)
+Table: IDs and Names for EBML Elements assigned by this document.

 ## CELLAR EBML DocType Registry